wso2/product-is/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+To uphold pledges we make concerning our community, we expect and promote behavior that contributes to a positive environment for our community, such as:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences